Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/geometry.corpus.md

 This API provides two different types of Quadtree : Static and Dynamic (respectively `SQuadTree` and `DQuadTree`).

-> span: geometry::SQuadTree
-> span: geometry::DQuadTree
-> name: geometry::QuadTree
+> name: geometry::quadtree

 * Static: When you create the QuadTree, you need to specify the region that it will cover

 * Dynamic: You just need to fill the quadtree with objects, and when the threshold is reached, it will automatically divide the current region, depending on the distribution of objects already in the region.

+> name: geometry::quadtree
 > name: geometry::QuadTree
-> name: geometry::QuadTree
+> name: geometry::quadtree

 ## Polygons

-> name: geometry::polygon
+> name: geometry::Polygon

 Some basic polygon services.

-> name: geometry::polygon
+> name: geometry::Polygon

 This module contains interesting algorithms for `ConvexPolygon`only at the moment.
 A Convex polygon can be defined as follow :

-> span: geometry::ConvexPolygon
+> name: geometry::ConvexPolygon
+> name: geometry::Polygon

 * All its interior angles are less than 180°. this means that all the vertices of the polygon will point outwards, away from the interior of the shape.